Tax Advice For US Expats Living In The UK

 - Manage the timing of UK and US tax payments and other foreign tax credit planning

 - Understand how to apply rights and opportunities under the UK/US double tax agreements

 - Tax efficiently manage estates with regards to UK inheritance and US gift & estate tax regimes

 Request a free consultation and ensure you know your tax obligations in the US and the UK

-During the free consultation, which will last around 15 minutes, you can get the answers to general questions surrounding your tax obligations in the US and the UK.
-If, following the consultation, you feel that you would like additional assistance with any aspect of calculating your tax liability, or applying any exemptions, the accountant will be able to detail any fees or charges and you can decide whether to proceed or not.
+During the free consultation, which will last around 15 minutes, you will have a discussion about your situation which will establish if you need additional paid professional services to resolve your situation.
+If, following the consultation, you feel that you would like additional assistance with any aspect of filing, calculating your tax liability, or applying any exemptions, the consultant will be able to provide a detailed quote for services you may need and you can decide whether to proceed or not.

 To request your free consultation, simply enter your details using the form.
-Once received, we will review the details and select the most appropriate accountant to conduct your free consultation and confirm these details within 24 hours.
+Once received, we will review the details and select the most appropriate specialist for you and confirm these details within 24 hours.
 Within the next three working days the selected specialist will be in touch directly to arrange a suitable date/time for your consultation.